Later Zhao: Background

-Shi Le was a Jie chieftain from Shangdang Commandery in Bing province.
-The Jie was one of the miscellaneous hu (胡; "barbarian") tribes; these tribes did not fall under the umbrella of the major ethnic groups like the Xiongnu or Xianbei.
-In 303, when a great famine broke out in Bing that displaced many of the Jie and other hu tribes in the region, the provincial inspector, Sima Teng, had these people captured and sold into slavery to fund his army.
-The Jie and hu people were scattered throughout Hebei and Shandong, including Shi Le who was sold to a wealthy family in Shandong but soon attained his freedom.
+In the wake of the Southern Xiongnu decline in the 3rd century AD, a people known as the Jie people became one of the various "Hu" peoples (胡; a term which roughly translates to "barbarian" and was frequently used during this period for people of Xiongnu background) that emerged in the northern Chinese province of Bing.
+Among the Jie was a chieftain named Shi Le, who resided in Shangdang Commandery in modern-day Shanxi.
+When a great famine broke out in his home province that displaced many of the Jie and Hu in 303, the provincial inspector had these people captured and sold into slavery for military funds.
+As a result, the Jie and Hu became scattered throughout the eastern regions of Hebei and Shandong.

-By 305, Shi Le had made a name for himself by becoming a bandit, and raised a personal army with his friend, Ji Sang.
-Taking advantage of growing resentment against the Jin government, the two joined the rebel general Gongshi Fan to avenge the Prince of Chengdu, Sima Ying and later took leadership after Fan’s death, going as far as to sacking the city of Ye in 307.
-After their defeat, Shi Le led his forces to join the Xiongnu-led Han state in Bing province.
+Shi Le himself was sold to a wealthy merchant in Shandong, but very soon he was able to attain his freedom.
+By 305, he had made a name for himself as a bandit, and raised a personal army with his friend, Ji Sang.
+Taking advantage of growing public resentment towards the Western Jin dynasty, the two joined the rebel Gongshi Fan to avenge the popular Prince of Chengdu, Sima Ying and later assumed leadership after Fan's death, going as far as to sacking the city of Ye in 307.
+After they were defeated, Shi Le led his forces to join the Xiongnu-led Han state in Bing province.

-Under Han, Shi Le quickly rose through the ranks, attracting many Jie and hu tribes in Hebei to his cause.
-Like many rebel generals who joined the state, he had full control over his army as the Han court had little actual power to assert their authority.
-With his peers, he raided the North China Plain, plundering the local counties and commanderies although never capturing them and staying there for long.
+Under Han, Shi Le quickly rose through the ranks, attracting many Jie and Hu tribes in Hebei to his cause.
+Like many rebel generals who joined the state, he had full autonomy over his army, as the Han court had little real power to assert their authority outside of Shanxi.
+With his peers, he raided the North China Plain, plundering the local counties and commanderies though never capturing them and staying there for long.
 In 311, he massacred the 100,000 strong Jin imperial army in the Battle of Ningping, allowing Han forces to capture Luoyang in the Disaster of Yongjia.

 Shortly after, Shi Le assassinated his rival peer, Wang Mi, and absorbed his army.
 The Han court, fearing that he would rebel, could only reprimand and appease him.
-With Wang Mi’s death, Shi Le essentially controlled the eastern parts of the empire, with the exception of Shandong.
+With Wang Mi's death, Shi Le essentially controlled the eastern half of the empire, with the exception of Shandong.
 In 312, Shi Le departed from his practice of leading a roving army to cultivate a base in Xiangguo.
 He also expanded his territory by defeating the Jin governors, Wang Jun and Liu Kun.
 In 318, he joined forces with the prince, Liu Yao, in quelling the coup of Jin Zhun, who massacred the emperor and imperial family in Pingyang.